squarcinihelena/squarcinihelena/README.md

 ###

 <h4 align="left">My name is Maria Helena, I am an aspiring backend developer focused on building scalable APIs and microservices.
 I am also an artist and passionate about continuous learning.
-I believe in the power of connecting different fields and expanding knowledge beyond boundaries.<br><br>"To develop a complete mind: study the science of art; study the art of science.
+I believe in the power of connecting different fields and expanding knowledge beyond boundaries.<br><br>"Study the science of art; study the art of science.
 Develop your senses — especially learn how to see.
 Realize that everything connects to everything else." - Leonardo da Vinci</h4>

 ###